brookshelley/brookshelley.github.com/books.md

 ## 2019 <a name="2019"></a>
 <hr>

+**Claire DeWitt and the City of the Dead** — Sara Gran

+An alright mystery book, but more than a few times, I think the author attempted to add _grit_ but just ended up sounding like a very awkward narrator.
+Also points off for a trans slur—like, c’mon, I don’t care who your narrator or, or how much of a fuck-up she is, leave us alone.

 **Paradise Rot** — Jenny Hval

 A strange story of roommates, love, and interior mold.
 I hope Hval writes more strange books.